Struggling to lose the last few kilos? Eating healthily but the scale won’t budge? Here’s what to do.

 It sounds a bit weird – I know – but I can explain.

 It seems that focusing on weight loss often makes it much harder to lose weight and keep it off.

 Because when you try to lose weight:

-I lost 20kg over the period of 4-5 years.
+Then I lost 20kg over a period of 4-5 years.
 If you do the math, that means I lost an average of less than 100g a week.
-Every few months, I adopted a couple new healthy habits that made me feel good – and that I enjoyed.
+Every few months, I adopted a couple of new healthy habits that made me feel good – and that I enjoyed.

 If I had weighed myself and realised how little I was losing week by week (and realised that some weeks, I gained weight!)
 I would have given up within weeks.
 “What’s the point!
 It’s not helping me lose weight!
 I’m failing.
 Again.”